22 Essential Things to Know Before Visiting the Faroe Islands

 Thankfully, we didn't witness any of the hunts ourselves, though we found many Faroese chatted about them and their love for whale meat/blubber in the same casual way that someone in London would talk about a good steak - something we found awkward and confronting.

 From our perspective, modern humans have become seriously disconnected from where and how their food is sourced.
 Many who criticise the Grind also consume mass-produced, supermarket-purchased animal products in their home country.
-If someone is arguing over the ethics of an animal slaughter in a far corner of the world, then we sincerely hope they’re also cognisant of the way meat is processed in their home country, and actively making decisions not to participate in the industry in any way.
+If someone is arguing over the ethics of animal slaughter in a far corner of the world, then we sincerely hope they’re also cognisant of the way meat is processed in their home country, and actively making decisions not to participate in the industry in any way.

 For us personally, we don’t and never will agree with the Grind for a multitude of reasons, and we don’t believe it has any place in the modern world.
 We want to see it end as soon as possible.